-Second, once it has been determined that online monitoring is needed, consideration should be given to the specifics of the intended application, including the intended target parameter(s) (COD, TOC, etc.), the expected operational range of runoff concentration(s), the location(s) where monitoring is to be conducted, and the availability of staff to maintain the instrumentation.
+Second, once it has been determined that real-time monitoring is needed, consideration should be given to the specifics of the intended application, including the intended target parameter(s) (BOD, TOC, etc.), the expected operational range of runoff concentration(s), the location(s) where monitoring is to be conducted, and the availability of staff to maintain the instrumentation.

-Third, the physical constraints of the site should be considered to ensure the technology is a realistic option.
-In most cases, infrastructure will be required, including a shelter structure and utilities (electricity, water, communications).
+Third, the physical constraints of the site will have to be considered to ensure the technology is a realistic option.
+In most cases, infrastructure will be required, including a shelter structure and utilities (electricity, water).
 The specifics will depend on the nature of the implementation.